-Let’s assume, you like the Bob’s stock picks and kind of agree with him.
-Is there guarantee that the stocks will perform as promised?
+Let’s assume, you like Bob’s stock picks and kind of agree with him.
+Is there a guarantee that the stocks will perform as promised?

 If it is not enough, even if you have located the investment with good valuations, are you absolutely sure that it will be successful in the future because of valuations?
 I have seen quite opposite on many occasions (and I am guilty myself to trust some stock picks until I lost money).